utdata/thcic-pudf/README.md

 - csec_hosp_rate_yr: Grouped by id, year and name.
 Observations are NCSEC (not cesarean), CSEC (cesarean), TOTAL and RATE.
 - epicsec_rate_hosp_yr: Grouped by id, year and name.
 Observations are NEPICSEC (Not either epi or csec), EPICSEC (is either), TOTAL and RATE
 - summary_data: Summary data for the major categories.
+- providers_export: Names and addresses of hospitals in the analysis.

 ### Music to get you through it